-Has there been any direct impact of the virus on any of Tortoise’s collateral holdings?
+Has there been any direct impact of the virus on any of Ecofin’s collateral holdings?

 We have gone to extreme lengths in a short period of time and have contacted every borrower on our platform to proactively determine if there are any current or perceived issues in the portfolio as a result of COVID-19.
 Our only exposure to COVID-19 to date in our portfolio has been on the jobsite of a project.
 That project shut down, sanitized, and was back to work within 48-hours.

-Given the impact of COVID-19, on nursing homes, should investors be concerned about the senior living facilities on Tortoise’s social infrastructure platform?
+Given the impact of COVID-19, on nursing homes, should investors be concerned about the senior living facilities on Ecofin’s social infrastructure platform?

 Nursing homes, also called skilled nursing facilities, provide higher acuity care services.
 Their services focus on medical care more than other assisted living facilities.
 These services typically include nursing care, 24-hour supervision, three meals a day, and assistance with everyday activities.
 Rehabilitation services, such as physical, occupational, and speech therapy, are also available.
 Nursing homes are also used as a transition location from the hospital back to a lower level of care.
 That said, most live there permanently due to conditions that require constant care or supervision.